Electrostatics/electrostatics.github.io/docs/apbs-faq.md

 </div>

-<a href="javascript:ReverseDisplay('How do I use APBS with my external simulation software?')">How do I use APBS with my external simulation software?</a>
+<a id="APBS external simulation" href="javascript:ReverseDisplay('How do I use APBS with my external simulation software?')">How do I use APBS with my external simulation software?</a>

 <div id="How do I use APBS with my external simulation software?" style="display:none;">